drewm27/speakerrankings/large-size.md

 comments: true
 ---

-A good balance between bigger travel size, small party size and reasonable weight.
+The large size powered Bluetooth speaker size is a good balance between bigger travel size, small party size and reasonable weight.
 Pretty easy to fit 2 of them in a backpack with a little room to spare.
 Good enough to fill a living room and a good minimum size for listening to music outdoors with a group.
 The best here will have bass extension similar to a 6.5” woofer bookshelf speaker.
 Bigger size class speakers will generally have deeper bass.
 All of these are IPX7 or better unless noted.
 All use USB-C charging unless noted.

 To the average non-audiophile, generally speakers in the top 50% of this category will likely sound "good" to you.
 To the critical listener, generally speakers in the top 20% of this category will likely sound "good" to you.
 Don’t be afraid to pick one of those if you have budget, feature or aesthetic priorities.
 There’s a lot of good speakers out there.